Average Cost

 The Value of Assisted Living

-Now that you have reviewed the costs of assisted living, the intangible benefits that come with communal living can be priceless for the health and happiness of your parent.
+While it is important to understand and plan for the costs of assisted living, the intangible benefits that come with communal living can be priceless for the health and happiness of your parent.

-- Around-the-Clock Care Staff: Your parent’s health will be monitored by caring staff who interact with your loved one throughout the day.
-They will look for changes in their physical and mental health, and quickly flag any issues that need to be addressed.
+• Around-the-Clock Care Staff: Your parent’s health will be monitored by caring staff who interact with your loved one throughout the day.
+They will look for changes in their physical and mental health and quickly flag any issues that need to be addressed.

-- Their Independence: Your parent can live as independently as possible when their primary care needs are met.
+• Independence: Your parent can live as independently as possible when their primary care needs are met.
 An assisted living community can help boost their self-confidence, so they can feel like themselves again.

-- Consistency of Care: If your parent’s needs change while living in an assisted living community, they will receive increased levels of care.
+• Consistency of Care: If your parent’s needs change while living in an assisted living community, they will receive increased levels of care.
 They can continue to live in their new home with as little disruption as possible, surrounded by the familiar faces, friends, and caregivers whom they have come to know and depend on.

-- Peace of Mind: Your family can relax knowing your parent is well cared for when you are not there—no middle of the night phone calls from your parent or worry they are not taking their medication on time.
+• Peace of Mind: Your family can relax knowing your parent is well cared for when you are not there—no middle of the night phone calls from your parent or worry they are not taking their medication on time.

-- For Your Relationship: Best of all, you will be able to work on your relationship again as parent/child with less focus as their primary caregiver.
+• For Your Relationship: Best of all, you will be able to work on your relationship again as parent/child with less focus as their primary caregiver.